-Questions: Questions (with the exception of the all-too-common and instructordreaded "will this be on the exam?") are encouraged in class, so please do not be shy to raise your hand at any time.
+Questions: Questions are encouraged in class, so don't be shy to raise your hand at any time.
 It is highly likely you are not the only one with that question.
 Questions let me know students may not understand something or are interested to hear more so I know to focus more on the topic.
-Further content- or assessmentrelated questions should otherwise be posted on our Piazza Discussion Board where the class can benefit from seeing our answers.
-The TAs and I will strive to answer questions there within 48 hours.
-The TAs are eager to support your learning so do arrange to see them and chat about all things psychology-related!
-I am also available for students to speak about personal matters (e.g. if you are falling behind for health reasons, etc); please email me to book an appointment.
+Further content- or assessment-related questions should otherwise be posted on our Piazza Discussion Board where the class can benefit from seeing our answers.
+We will strive to answer questions there within 48 hours, but usually much quicker.
+The TA is also eager to support your learning so do arrange to see them and chat about all things psychology-related!
+I am also available for students to speak about personal matters (e.g. if you are falling behind for health reasons, etc); please email me to book an appointment or drop by at the start of my Office Hours (when it's quieter).

 Health Concerns / Personal matters: If you are experiencing psychological or physical ill-health, please see your personal GP, or you can assess UBC's Student Health Services.
-Please don't hesitate to reach out if you are in need and there are any barriers preventing you from assessing any resources.
+Please don't hesitate to reach out to me if you are in need and there are any barriers preventing you from assessing any resources.
 Also, please come see me if there is a way I can help accommodate any of your needs in this course.
-If you require an extension or have missed a midterm, you will need to contact your Faculty Academic Advising office and arrange for an appointment (N.B.: Arts allows drop-ins).
-You will need to provide them with evidence of your illness or personal matter (see last page of syllabus).
-They will then contact me with a recommendation, and I will inform you as of the outcome, such as the new assignment deadline or a time to write the referral midterm.
+If you require an extension or have missed a midterm, in the first instance you should aim to contact your Faculty Academic Advising office (N.B.: Arts allows drop-ins).
+You should bring along any evidence of your circumstances that you may have.
+They will liaise with me with regards to a new assignment deadline or a time to sit the referral midterm.
+Please see the final page for further details.